MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-getting-started.md

 If you want to build the loader yourself, for example to avoid the extra loader .DLL, you can pull the official Khronos OpenXR loader sources into your project.
 This will give you access to OpenXR 1.0 core features, plus published `KHR`, `EXT` and `MSFT` extensions.

 To get started here, follow the instructions in the <a href="https://github.com/KhronosGroup/OpenXR-SDK" target="_blank">Khronos OpenXR-SDK repo on GitHub</a>.
-The project is set up to build with CMake - if you are using MSBuild, you will need to copy to the code into your own project.
+The project is set up to build with CMake - if you are using MSBuild, you will need to copy the code into your own project.

 ## Using preview extensions